 Emotionally, the person who lived a trauma may develop panic attacks, depression, lack of or excessive appetite, and trouble sleeping.
 It is quite possible to develop attention problems, memory and concentration, also affecting their ability to study and/or work, and quality of life. — Ana Nogales, Ph.D.

-There are several types of therapy available to help you overcome trauma.
-Notably, focus therapy is considered one of the more effective treatments for trauma.
+There are several types of therapy to help overcome trauma.
+Focus therapy is one of the most effective treatments for trauma.